 In 1998, I was a freshman at Vanderbilt University in the “Bible Belt” of America.
 While Nashville, Tennessee, is a conservative town, the university is not.
 I majored in Religious Studies and Computer Science, the latter because I’ve always had an interest in information technology.
 In attending a “liberal arts” college, I was exposed to an overwhelming amount of scholarly material.
 I was also highly involved in the Baptist Student Union at Vanderbilt and attended several “mission trips” to share the gospel message.

 I remained close with my family while in college, despite being more than an 11-hour drive from home.
 The Christian community in Nashville was like my second family, but my studies at Vanderbilt were taking me in a different direction.
 I learned not only about other religions, but the many denominations of Christianity.
 Like the majority of Americans, I really only knew about the customs and religion of my own upbringing.
 Looking at the “branches within Christianity” graphic below, I considered myself a part of Protestantism.
-I knew a little bit about Catholicism and had heard of Eastern Orthodoxy, but I had very little knowledge of how or why they branched off from Judaism and Christianity.
+I knew a little bit about Catholicism and had heard of Eastern Orthodoxy, but I had very little knowledge of how or why they branched off from Judaism and early Christianity.

 While I was in college, the Internet, the WWW, and Napster were blowing up!
 My thirst for knowledge was growing, but I didn’t know how to satiate it.
 While I was still a devout Christian, the Web and a college education were giving me access to much more than I was exposed to until that point in my life.
 It was overwhelming and I did not know where to focus.
 I entered the first depressive period of my life.
 I was following the expected college/love/marriage/house path, but it was not satisfying.
 By 2006 I had abandoned nearly all of that path.
 My personality has remained the same, but world events and what I would consider a “lifelong education” have changed my mind about Christianity.